Healthier Candied Pecans or Walnuts Recipe

 - Place the pecan or walnut halves in a single layer in a nonstick skillet / frying pan.
 Turn the heat to medium on a gas stove or medium high on an electric stove or glass stove top and sprinkle the raw, unrefined coconut sugar evenly over the nuts.

 - As soon as the pan gets hot, wait for one minute and then stir the nuts with the greased nonstick spatula and spread them out again in a single layer.
 Continue to toast the nuts, stirring and spreading them out again at least once per minute, until they start to smell fragrant and the sugar begins to clump a bit.
 Note: If the melting sugar starts to stick to the edge of the spatula, scrape it back into the pan and re-grease the spatula.

-- At this point WATCH THE PAN CLOSELY!
+- Watch the pan very closely at this point!
 Even a few seconds can mean the difference between delicious candied nuts and inedible burned nuts.
 Stir and spread out the nuts in a single layer again every 15 seconds until the sugar melts.
 As soon as the sugar melts, immediately remove the pan from the heat and stir the contents thoroughly to make sure every pecan or walnut half is lightly coated with the melted sugar.

 - Scrape the nuts onto the greased parchment paper or baking sheet and use the greased silicone spatula to spread them into a single layer, separating them as much as possible.
 Allow them to cool for a minute or two, break apart any that are stuck together, and they're ready to munch or to add crunch to your salads!

-- Variations: You can mix a bit of cayenne pepper, cinnamon or both into the coconut sugar before sprinkling it over the nuts in Step 2 and/or sprinkle the hot nuts very lightly with salt in Step 4, if you wish.
+- Variations: You can mix a bit of cayenne pepper, cinnamon or both into the coconut sugar before sprinkling it over the nuts in Step 2 and/or sprinkle the hot nuts very lightly with salt just before scraping them onto the greased parchment paper, if you wish.